Capital Market Theory

 One-Breath Recap

-Modern portfolio theory builds the efficient frontier by combining assets that are not perfectly correlated, reducing risk at any correlation below +1.0; individual securities plot inside the frontier because they carry unsystematic risk, and nothing plots above it.
-CAPM prices a security off systematic risk alone with E(R) = Rf + beta x (Rm - Rf), and alpha is the return above that expected value.
+Modern portfolio theory builds the efficient frontier by combining assets that are not perfectly correlated, reducing risk at any correlation below +1.0; portfolios below the frontier are suboptimal, individual securities typically plot there because they carry unsystematic risk, and nothing plots above it.
+The capital asset pricing model prices a security off systematic risk alone, E(R) = Rf + beta x (Rm - Rf), and alpha is the difference between actual return and that expected value.
 Standard deviation is total risk, beta is systematic risk, and R-squared tells you when beta is trustworthy.
 The security market line flags undervalued (above) versus overvalued (below), the capital market line uses standard deviation for efficient portfolios only, and the efficient market hypothesis (weak, semi-strong, strong) points toward passive index investing.

 Need more than the recap?
-This is a condensed summary.
-If it is not enough, read the full Capital Market Theory unit for the complete lesson.
+Read the full Capital Market Theory unit.